 16. Have portable weapons and ammo ready to hand.
 Only two of my friends were armed, and one of them had only a handgun.
 The other had a handgun for himself, another for his wife, a shotgun, and an evil black rifle - MUCH better!
 I was asked by some of the other families, who'd seen TV reports of looting back in New Orleans, to lend them firearms.
 I refused, as they'd never handled guns before, and thus would have been more of a danger to themselves and other innocent persons than to looters.
 If they'd stayed a couple of days, so that I could teach them the basics, that would have been different: but they wouldn't, so I didn't.
 Another thing - you don't have to take your entire arsenal along.
 Firearms for personal defense come first, then firearms for life support through hunting (and don't forget the skinning knife!).
-A fishing outfit might not be a bad idea either (you can shoot bait!).
+A fishing outfit might not be a bad idea either (you can shoot something to use as bait, if necessary).
 Other than that, leave the rest of your guns in the safe (you do have a gun safe, securely bolted to the floor, don't you?), and the bulk ammo supplies too.
 Bring enough ammo to keep you secure, but no more.
 If you really need bulk supplies of guns and ammo, they should be waiting for you at your bug-out location, not occupying space (and taking up a heck of a lot of weight!) in your vehicle.
 (For those bugging out in my direction, ammo supply will NOT be a problem . . . )

 Here are some more ideas.